-Although it’s just the two of us (plus a dog who loves Thanksgiving turkey), I roast a large bird stuffed with fresh sage, onions, carrots, celery, and garlic so that we have plenty of leftovers for sandwiches and enough bones to freeze for soup.
+Although it’s just the two of us (plus a dog who loves turkey), I roast a large bird stuffed with fresh sage, onions, carrots, celery, and garlic so that we have plenty of leftovers for sandwiches and enough bones to freeze for soup.
 Along with the cauliflower purée, I make luxurious vegetables sides like diced butternut squash and roasted Brussels sprouts – lightly dressed with olive oil and roasted at a high heat to crisp and caramelize the outer leaves while rendering the insides tender and succulent.

 For dessert, we splurge, but I bake a pumpkin pie, since pumpkin is packed with vitamin A – an essential vitamin for eye health and especially important for people with diabetes.
 Not only that, but pumpkin is a much smarter choice than pecan pie, the most popular of pies in my Southern community.
 Compared by the slice, pecan has 600 or so calories per slice, compared to 250 to 300 for the same-sized slice of pumpkin pie.

 So that leaves the cranberry sauce.
 Traditional cranberry sauce – whether homemade or the jellied kind in a can – typically has a lot of sugar in order to make the tart little berries tasty.

 The initial response might be to skip it, but cranberries are packed with antioxidants, and I love the tart sauce paired with tender turkey.